Spending The Holidays Without Your Family: Protecting Mental Health

 Practicing self-care

 Self-care can be paramount during holidays when you may be apart from your family.
 Self-care encompasses various actions and activities designed to nurture your physical, emotional, and mental well-being.
-It can be about putting yourself first to ensure your health and happiness aren't compromised.
+It can be about making a plan that is focused on putting yourself first to ensure your health and happiness aren't compromised.
 Self-care encompasses any healthy coping mechanism to manage stress, deal with loneliness, and maintain a positive outlook on life.

 Engaging in activities you love, whether reading a book, taking a long walk, or cooking your favorite meal, can provide peace and normalcy during otherwise unsettling times.
-Physical activities like jogging, yoga, or cycling may also enhance your physical and psychological well-being.
-Meditation and mindfulness can also be potent self-care strategies that may improve your presence, foster a sense of calm, and alleviate stress.
+Taking a personal day to stay home and rest or do something fun can be helpful, even if all you do is write in your journal or watch TV.
+Physical activities such as jogging, yoga, or cycling can also enhance both your physical and psychological well-being.
+Meditation and mindfulness can also be potent self-care strategies that may improve your presence, increase hope, foster a sense of calm, and alleviate stress.
+If you’re looking for other tips or ways to remind yourself to put yourself first, a therapist can help.

 Maintaining connection in therapy

-You're not alone if you’re experiencing emotional challenges over the holiday season.
-Talking to a therapist may help you cope with these challenges.
+You're not alone if you’re experiencing emotional challenges over the holiday season; people all over the world experience these feelings.
+If you struggle with having hope, need something to remind you to focus on taking care of yourself, or just want to feel supported, therapy can help.
+Talking to a therapist may help you cope with these and other mental health challenges.
 However, the holiday season can be busy, and scheduling an in-person appointment may not be possible.
 In these cases, online therapy with platforms like BetterHelp may be valuable in maintaining mental well-being.

 Online therapy offers an available platform that provides professional mental health services, allowing individuals to engage in therapeutic guidance from the comfort of their own homes.
 The convenience and flexibility of online therapy may make it a viable option for those who may be spending holidays away from family, as you can reach it from any location with an internet connection.
-In addition, you can get supportive resources like weekly support groups.
+In addition, BetterHelp offers supportive resources like:

 Online therapy may serve as a viable and efficient alternative to traditional in-person sessions, especially when physical meetings are not feasible.
 Several studies have substantiated the effectiveness of online-delivered cognitive-behavioral therapy (CBT), emphasizing its comparable efficacy to conventional face-to-face therapy sessions.
 Specifically, online-delivered CBT can be a practical, effective, and readily available tool to navigate through these times.